 International Driving Permit

 When living or working in a foreign country, you may be required by law to obtain an International Driving Permit (IDP).
 An IDP is proof that you hold a valid driver's licence in your home country and must be carried with a valid Australian driver's licence.
 In Australia, IDPs are issued by state and territory IDP authorities — contact details are available on our road travel page .
-If you're residing overseas for an extended period, heck with local authorities on requirements for obtaining a locally issued licence.
+If you're residing overseas for an extended period, check with local authorities on requirements for obtaining a locally issued licence.

 If you live overseas permanently, you won't be able to continue to receive your Australian social security payment, except for certain pensions or certain payments from Centrelink in countries with which Australia has an agreement.
 For more information visit the Centrelink website.